fritzlabs/heartbeat-ios/iOS/FritzAIStudio/README.md

-Heartbeat by Fritz
+Fritz AI Studio
 ===================

 [![CocoaPods Compatible](https://img.shields.io/cocoapods/v/Fritz.svg)](https://img.shields.io/cocoapods/v/Fritz.svg)
 [![Twitter](https://img.shields.io/badge/twitter-@fritzlabs-blue.svg?style=flat)](http://twitter.com/fritzlabs)

-Heartbeat by Fritz is a collection of unique experiences built with machine learning models.
+Fritz AI Studio is a collection of unique experiences built with machine learning models.
 Explore the code for our demos, or fork the repo and build your own app.

-Heartbeat by Fritz is also available from the [App Store](https://itunes.apple.com/us/app/heartbeat-by-fritz/id1325206416).
+Fritz AI Studio is also available from the [App Store](https://itunes.apple.com/us/app/heartbeat-by-fritz/id1325206416).

 ## Fritz AI

-Fritz AI helps you teach your applications how to see, hear, feel, think, and sense.
-Create ML-powered features in your mobile apps for both Android and iOS.
+Fritz AI is the machine learning platform for iOS and Android developers.
+Teach your mobile apps to see, hear, sense, and think.
 Start with our ready-to-use feature APIs or connect and deploy your own custom models.

-[Sign up](https://app.fritz.ai/register) for an account on Fritz AI in order to get started with machine learning in your apps.
+[Sign up](https://app.fritz.ai/register) for a free account on Fritz AI in order to get started with machine learning in your apps.

 ## Getting Started